nunesmatheus/magic-deploy/README.md

 # Flexy
-Flexy is a solution self hosting a "git push deploy" solution on Kubernetes with the utmost flexibility.
+Flexy provides a simple way for self hosting a "git push deploy" solution on Kubernetes with the utmost flexibility and low cost.